Tikers/RaspberryPi-Installers/README.md

 These are some of the first scripts I wrote so please feel free to provide me with feedback.
 Any sugestions or optimalisation is welcome!

+I advise you to always read a script before running it!

 ## Available Scripts
 * SABNZB+, a usenet download tool that does almost evrything for you.
 (Is requirement for some other scripts)
 * CouchPotato, automatically download movies when available (requires SABNZB or simulair)